guruchamp-vol2/Projects-Hompage/README.md

-# Dhruv's Projects Homepage
+# Dhruv's Projects Homepage - Web Service

-A beautiful, interactive homepage for showcasing your projects, inspired by the creative design of [neal.fun](https://neal.fun).
+A beautiful, interactive web service for showcasing your projects, built with Node.js/Express and inspired by the creative design of [neal.fun](https://neal.fun).

 ## Features